MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-entra-id.md

      - Select **Personal Microsoft accounts** for use only by users of personal Microsoft accounts - for example, Hotmail, Live, Skype, and Xbox accounts.
    - In the **Redirect URI** section, select **Web** in the combo-box and enter the following redirect URI: `http://localhost:8080/msal4j-servlet-auth/auth/redirect`.
 1. Select **Register** to create the application.
-1. In the app's registration screen, find and note the **Application (client) ID**.
-You use this value in your app's configuration file or files later in your code.
+1. In the app's registration screen, find and copy the **Application (client) ID** value to use later.
+You use this value in your app's configuration file or files.
-1. In the app's registration screen, select **Certificates & secrets** in the navigation pane to open the page to generate secrets and upload certificates.
+1. In the app's registration screen, select **Certificates & secrets** on the navigation pane to open the page to generate secrets and upload certificates.
-1. In the **Client secrets** section, select **New client secret**:
+1. In the **Client secrets** section, select **New client secret**.
 1. Type a key description - for example, *app secret*.
 1. Select one of the available key durations: **In 1 year**, **In 2 years**, or **Never Expires**.
 1. Select **Add**.
 The generated key value is displayed.
-1. Copy the generated value for use in the steps later.
-You need this key later in your code's configuration files.
-This key value isn't displayed again, and isn't retrievable by any other means, so make sure to note it from the Azure portal before you navigate to any other screen or pane.
+1. Copy and save the generated value for use in later steps.
+You need this key for your code's configuration files.
+This key value isn't displayed again, and you can't retrieve it by any other means.
+So, be sure to save it from the Azure portal before you navigate to any other screen or pane.

 ---

-### Configure the web app to use your app registration
+### Configure the app to use your app registration

-Open the project in your IDE to configure the code.
+Use the following steps to configure the app:

 > [!NOTE]
 > In the following steps, `ClientID` is the same as `Application ID` or `AppId`.

+1. Open the project in your IDE to configure the code.

 1. Open the *./src/main/resources/authentication.properties* file.

 1. Find the string `{enter-your-tenant-id-here}`.
 Replace the existing value with one of the following values:

    - Your Microsoft Entra ID tenant ID if you registered your app with the **Accounts in this organizational directory only** option.